 Now I click on the Import button.
 Import Data dialog box appears.
-It asks me the location.
+It asks me about the location.
 Currently, I am planning to save it in cell A1, you can save it anywhere and everywhere.

 You might see a cryptic message or two when you hit OK.
 Relax those aren’t aliens trying to contact you, just your worksheet is populating data.

 You see the data is inserted into the worksheet.

 Now let me show you where Excel did the flip.
 I scroll down and find this column blank.

 When I checked the website I found that there was a chart there which Excel was not able to pull.
 So, you have to be careful about what you are taking from a web page.

 Now, you have got the data and can begin working and manipulating it.

 The most important/interesting thing to note here is: you don’t have to pull the updated data from time to time.

 How to Refresh Excel Data for Any Update